'Big Sky' Premiere: David E. Kelley thriller set to debut on ABC

 The set-up is simple: Two sisters are in peril due to a big rig truck driver who is pursuing them.
 He abducts them, and to try and save them, another pair of women must overcome their differences.

-"It sets up a lot of tension between these two women," says Kylie Bunburry, who plays Cassie Dewell, the partner of Ryan Phillippe's character in a local detective agency.
-"They are complete opposites, and they have to come together too find these girls."
+"It sets up a lot of tension between these two women," says Kylie Bunbury, who plays Cassie Dewell, the partner of Ryan Phillippe's character in a local detective agency.
+"They are complete opposites, and they have to come together to find these girls."

 Also Read: 'Grey's Anatomy,' 'Station 19' honor first responders in crossover premieres